Ericawanja/Javascript-Data-structure-and-Algorithms/4. Javascript Objects/README.md

 Note: You can also pass parameters in the method

 ## Conclusion
-Objects are a very important data-type in javascript since it forms a building block of many other data tstructures such as linked list and modern javascript classes.
+Objects are a very important data-type in JavaScript since it forms a building block of many other data structures